d-najd/Bugtracker-2.0-backend/tokensInfo.md

 - aud audience (client id)
 - azp Authorized party
 - first_issue_date (the date when the first refresh token was issued)
-- refresh_after (if this time has passed try to refresh the refresh token)
 - iat issued at
 - exp expiration date
 - iss issuer